oqolarte/oblong/content/project/imbentori.md

 of such languorous affairs, and let me see you already prepped up for this simple occasion I am trying to pull you in.

+### Entry # 32
+Date: Sat, 14 Dec 2013

+The looks and the sounds and the feels of the people I have been browsing emotionally tortures me.
+The rumor is true: People are more beautiful on the internet.
+About their smarts, though---they vary from person to person.
+What is the etiquette, then, when it comes to dealing with these kinds of humans?
+Whatever it is, I just have to make sure that I am not to be so spooky to them.
+Ah---

+Do not force it, they say.
+Do not.
+Do not, and all shall naturally, smoothly follow.

+### Entry # 33
+Date: Tue, 17 Dec 2013

+An old hag I know is into fits of cough lately.
+Her dear weak lungs now finally giving up on her.
+I would advise her to take her vitamins soon.

+An old hag is the wisest crook I know, and if she died in her sleep, it would be a shame.

+And the old hag needs some back rub, but it's the middle of the night, and she hates the mere sight of me.
+It is not me whom she needs,
+but her god.

+And her god would talk to her in her dreams, asking her to stop smoking.
+"Do it for them," he would say.
+But she is such a stubborn woman that even a divine deity as influential and popular as her god could not convince her.

+### Entry # 34
+Date: Tue, 17 Dec 2013

+It is astonishing to find something so repulsive to be so breathtakingly beautiful.
+An amateur disease gone viral.
+Hers was a daring shot to the skies of blaring cyber-fame.
+The magic in her soul is hers to handle, and for the world to leash.

+### Entry # 35
+Date: Tue, 17 Dec 2013

+Love is real.
+An invincible arc passing between at least two contacts.
+An idea agreed upon.
+A painful abstraction of an empty stomach.
+An ignorance that could not be vanquished.
+A gimmick pulling back the strands of hair to a neat style.
+A cheap perfume.
+A cheap mint.
+Strings of used floss.
+Polished fingernails.
+An affection for the outdated minds.
+Love is real, but lovers are not.

 ### One-Liners
 Tweet-like witticisms back in the day.